Arm-Examples/CMSIS-Zephyr/README.md

   source .venv/bin/activate
   ```

-  Once activated your shell will be prefixed with (.venv).
-The virtual environment can be deactivated at any time by running deactivate.
+  Once activated, your shell will be prefixed with (.venv).
+The virtual environment can be deactivated at any time by

-> [!Note]
-> Remember to activate the virtual environment every time you start working.
+  running `deactivate`.

 - Install west: